Summary

 After law school, Engel clerked for Judge Myron H. Bright of the United States Court of Appeals for the Eighth Circuit.
 She then worked for the United States Environmental Protection Agency and later for Earthjustice.[4][5]

-While at Earthjustice, Engel was condemned by the U.S. Court of Appeals for the District of Columbia Circuit for overbilling the federal government for “imaginary or unecessary legal services”.[7]
+While at Earthjustice, Engel was condemned by the U.S. Court of Appeals for the District of Columbia Circuit for overbilling the federal government for “imaginary or unnecessary legal services”.[6]

 Engel later served as an assistant attorney general in the Massachusetts Attorney General‘s Office until 2005.[4]
 Afterwards, she joined the faculty at the University of Arizona‘s James E. Rogers College of Law where she teaches environmental and administrative law.[5][7]